What is Medicare Supplement Plan G?

 Medicare Part B covers 100% of most preventive services, such as screenings, vaccines, and counseling.
 As a result, if you’re healthy you can see your doctor for your annual screenings and vaccines and pay nothing out-of-pocket, not even your Part B deductible.
 So, for every five years that you stay healthy, you save $1,500 as compared to people who buy a Plan F policy.

 If you do come down with a chronic condition that requires regular care or have an inpatient stay, Plan G has great coverage.
-Remember, for all inpatient stays, it covers all your hospital expenses, including the big hospital deductible, which is more than $1,400 per benefit period.
+Remember, for all inpatient stays, it covers all your hospital expenses, including the big hospital deductible, which is more than $1,400 per A benefit period is a method used in Original Medicare to measure a beneficiaries use of hospital and skilled nursing facility (SNF) services.
+With each new benefit period, the beneficiary is charged a new benefit....

-For your outpatient care, Medicare Plan G pays everything except the first $198.
+For your Outpatient Care is medical care that does not require an overnight stay at the hospital.
+Medicare Part B provides coverage for Outpatient Care., Medicare Plan G pays everything except the first $198.
 This is the Part B deductible that will pay yourself each year.
 Once you’ve met the deductible, Medicare Supplement G pays all of your remaining costs.
 Medicare pays the first 80% of your outpatient expenses and your Medigap plan pays the remaining 20%.

 If you want to know which companies offer the best Medicare Plan G policies (i.e., lowest premium and fewest rate increases), you can ask for a free Medigap plan rate analysis report.